Climate change affects the severity and volume of rainfall.

 In Victoria, water will continue to be a scarce resource.
 The need for taking water from natural flows, such as rivers and aquifers, is likely to increase.
 Extracting water from the natural environment will have massive impacts on Victorian ecosystems.

-Managing naturalistic environments around Zoos Victoria requires a substantial amount of water usage.
-We are committed to reducing our water consumption, while maintaining the necessary diverse environments for our animals.
+Managing naturalistic environments around our three zoos requires a substantial amount of water usage.
+Zoos Victoria is committed to reducing our water consumption, while maintaining the necessary diverse environments for our animals.

 The treatment process

-Once water is diverted to the treatment plant on-site, it is pumped through a strainer to remove particles.
-Then it goes through a Continuous Micro Filtration Unit, reverse osmosis, UV sterilisation and dose sodium hypochlorite.
-The end result is Class A classified water.
+With the assistance of gravity, water travels through a network of storm water pipes, ending up at a sedimentation pit system where suspended solids settle out.
+Once water is diverted to the treatment plant onsite, it is pumped through a strainer to remove finer particles.
+From here it goes through a Continuous Micro Filtration Unit, a Reverse Osmosis filter, UV sterilisation and dosed with sodium hypochlorite to ensure continuous clean water supply; like tap water.
+The end result is Class A classified water; which is cleaner than tap water!

-This water is then transported back through the recycled water pipes through the Zoo, to be used on the grounds for a variety of things.
-These include keeping our plants watered, washing down animal barns, filling up the lakes and even flushing toilets.
+This water is then transported through the recycled water pipes throughout the Zoo and is used around the grounds for keeping our plants watered, washing down animal barns, backwashing filters, filling up the lakes and animal ponds and even flushing toilets!

 Since we started operating this treatment facility, our potable water demand has decreased.